pyscf/pyscf.github.io/source/quickstart.rst

   >>> adc_h2o.method = "adc(3)"
   >>> adc_h2o.method_type = "ea"
   >>> e_ea_adc3 = adc_h2o.kernel(nroots = 3)[0] # EA-ADC(3) for 3 roots

-Please note that all of these codes are written in pure Python (with calls to BLAS) and neither of them make use of point group symmetry for the time being.

 .. _FCI: